demibenari/sessions-and-bio/thinking_devops_in_the_era_of_the_cloud.md

 Of course how can we leave out the real enabler of the whole deal, "The Cloud", Giving us a tool set that makes life much easier when implementing all of these practices.

-Let me know if you need anything else.

 ## Talk's Headline Photo

 ![alt text]( "None")